WhatConverts Review: Is This Call Tracking Software Worth It?

 WhatConverts vs CallRail

-- Attribution modeling: WhatConverts scores 9.3 for single-touch attribution compared to CallRail's 8.6
+- Single-touch attribution: WhatConverts scores 9.3 vs CallRail's 8.6

 Choose WhatConverts if:

-- You need to track forms and chats alongside calls in one platform
+- You need forms, chats, and calls tracked in one place

 - You're an agency managing multiple clients